DaveyMburu/predicting-vaccine-uptake-using-behavioral-and-background-data/README.md

 In conclusion, the factors that highly impact a person's likelihood to get vaccinated are: age group, people's attitude about the disease, people's beliefs about the vaccine, doctor's recommendation to vaccinate, and economic status.

-From these, in the event of another disease outbreak or a pandemic, I would recommend KEMRI to:
+From these indicators, in the event of another disease outbreak or a pandemic, I would recommend KEMRI to:

 1. Spread awareness about the effects about a disease to ensure people take vaccination seriously.
 2. Engage in vaccination information campaigns to combat people's negative beliefs about vaccines.
 3. Target people aged 18-44 as these are the least likely to get vaccines.
-4. Subsidize vaccine costs to ensure people on with a low economic status can get the vaccine.
+4. Subsidize vaccine costs to ensure people with a low economic status can get the vaccine.
 5. Subsidize households with more than three people to ensure they all get vaccinated.
 6. Encourage doctors and other medical professionals to personally recommend the vaccine to people.

+## Next Steps

+Build pipelines for the data preprocessing and modeling steps in preparation to deploy the model

+Research on and build even more powerful models than the ones used in this project to get better predictions

+## More Information

+For a deeper look into how I went about the project, check out the [jupyter notebook](index.ipynb)

+Check the [images folder](./Images/) to see visualizations of how other features influence vaccine uptake

+You can reach out to me by sending an email: [daveygmburu@gmail.com](mailto:daveygmburu@gmail.com)

+Or send me a message on [LinkedIn](www.linkedin.com/in/david-g-mburu-b1268a1b7)